Bunions are a symptom of a progressive bone disorder. They appear as a bony bump at the base of the big toe joint.

 A healthcare provider can use physical examination and X-rays to diagnose the presence of bunions.
 An X-ray will show the doctor how severe the bunion is and help them decide what the best treatment will be.

 - Appropriately fitting footwear: Shoes that have sufficient space inside can relieve pressure on the toe.

-- Shoe inserts, also known as orthotics - shoe inserts relieve pressure on the toe.
+- Shoe inserts: Also known as orthotics, inserts relieve pressure on the toe.
 Orthotics are available for purchase online.

 - Padding, taping, or splinting of the toe: This can help provide support and reduce irritation.

-- Avoiding activities that lead to bunion pain such as standing for a long period of time
+- Avoiding activities that increase pain: These include standing for a long period of time.

 - Ice: Applying ice to the affected area can help reduce swelling.

-- Cortisone injections - these can also relieve swelling, particularly in the fluid-filled pads that cushion the bones.
+- Cortisone injections: These can relieve swelling, particularly in the fluid-filled pads that cushion the bones.
 A doctor will advise about these.